-From Seven Dials to Selfridges.
-Here are The Dumbwaiter's Best Bites of the Week
+From Shoreditch to the Strand.
+Here are The Dumbwaiter's Best Bites of the Week.

-From Michelin to the Middle East.
+From Meraki to Manchester.
 Here are The Dumbwaiter's Best Bites of the Week.

 Think you know the Greek islands?
 If you imagine a mixture of traditional houses and glitzy beach clubs...
 Well, you’re not wrong.
 Emyr Thomas reports

 Investment from Barclays sees The Liars Club Group set to roll out their Crazy Pedro’s concept across the UK, GB Pizza Co has opened in Didsbury and Bucca Di Pizza opens in Hull.
 In other news La Casita comes to Leeds, Mark Andrews Developments is to open their third Hula site in Stockport and Liverpool's Lunya moves two doors down.